robertu94/robertu94.github.io/content/learning/litrature-review.markdown

 Summarizing is a similar problem, but slightly more verbose, it provides a good way to zero in on a specific resource on a topic of interest, but provides greater context.
 Doing this well is challenging, if a summary is written two distinctly, it can be hard to find similar documents, but a summary that is too generic can not serve as a meaningful index.
 Again, the goal is to minimize the time to find information you've previously ingested.
 Often times it is important to record not only what you found, but how and when you found it.
 The more tags that you can associate with a piece of informant, the easier it will be to find later.
 Additionally, this will often can enable you to find new information because often times information is found in clusters.

 Lastly is archiving.
 Websites go down all the time, books go out of print or are damaged, and sometimes your ability to access certain resources changes over time.
 Having a good record of information is useless if you cannot retrieve the information later.
 It is often important to make a copy of the information that you found so that you can retrieve it later even if the source is hard to find.
 However there can be costs to this, everything you store requires time to search through when you want to approach a topic.
 It can often be important to have a tiered system of archival for documents that are more recently reverent versus those which are more less currently relevant.

++ Think about how you index and achieve your findings right now.
+Can you quickly find resources that you identified before?
+Why or why not?
+{.activity}

 # Closing Suggestions